UMM-CSci-3601-S25/backend-lab-antonmackenzie/LABTASKS.md

 create an epic for each of the features listed below, adding at issues as appropriate.

-At the very least (necessary to get 85% of this part of the lab) you should implement (and create meaningful server-side tests for) the following features:
+At the very least (necessary to get 85% of this part of the lab) you should implement (and create meaningful server-side tests for) the followinOne thing you should **not** do is create separate tasks for things like unit tests
+> or refactoring.
+Those activities should be "baked in" tg features:

 - List all the todos
   - [ ] Implement an `api/todos` server-side endpoint, which returns all the to-dos